 - Arc Words:

-- No Punctuation Period: McCarthy has a number of stylistic idiosyncrasies, but his most pronounced is his continual refusal to use quotation marks, as well as an aversion to apostrophes when using contractions.
+- Wanton Cruelty to the Common Comma: McCarthy has a number of stylistic idiosyncrasies, but his most pronounced is his continual refusal to use quotation marks, as well as an aversion to apostrophes when using contractions.
 Another quirk of his is that in many, if not all, of his books, there is not a single exclamation mark.
 At all.
-In an interview he stated it's just because he doesn't want to clutter up the page.
+In an interview, he stated it's just because he doesn't want to clutter up the page.